linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

     kubectl create -f my-job.yaml

-To inspect see if the job has run, or is running, issue the `get jobs` command:
+To see if the job has run, or is running, issue the `get jobs` command:

     kubectl get jobs